 - Aluminium is the most common metallic element on earth, making up about 8% of the earth’s crust.

 - An average city bus contains 75,000 cans worth of steel.

-- In Australia, steel makes up about 2.5 per cent of the waste that goes to landfill.
+- In Australia, steel makes up about 2.5 percent of the waste that goes to landfills.

 - Making new steel from recycled cans uses 75 percent less energy than making steel from raw materials.